rhtaylor/Resume/README.md

-# Resume
-A web resume that is a living document.
+## This is a web Resume
+- hosted by gh-pages
+- built with React